Printer friendly version

 The aim of this website is to provide you with the information to ‘self-manage’ your diabetes care as much as possible.
 Clearly there are some aspects of diabetes where you will require individual guidance from your doctor or diabetes nurse.
 However, many of the day-to-day problems can be safely addressed by yourself with a better understanding of diabetes.

-This website has about 200 articles and you are not going to want to read all of them!
+This website has over one hundred and fifty pages and you are not going to want to read all of them!
 You may feel overcome by the amount of information contained and consider there is an element of ‘information overload’.
 For this reason we have used a ‘Frequently Asked Questions’ format which divides the information leaflets into bite sized chunks.
 This allows you to read as much as or as little as you wish.

 The content on the website has been arranged into 5 main sections listed in a menu bar on the left of your screen: Understanding diabetes, Managing diabetes, Living with diabetes, Complications of diabetes and Information on Drugs.
 Clicking on each of these menus will open up a sub-menu on the right hand side of your screen.
 This will contain a comprehensive list of all topics in this section.
 To navigate back simply click on ‘Home’ or the back button on your browser.

-An index of all topics in alphabetical order is accessible by the ‘index' button at the top right hand corner of your screen.
+An index of all topics in alphabetical order is accessible by the ‘index of topics' button at the top right hand corner of your screen.

 There is also a search mechanism which will allow you to search the website for a specific word.
 If you cannot find a specific topic it is possible that it has not been dealt with.
 Do use the feedback option to let us know of any areas you would like addressed.